EminOral3/Firm-Level-Elasticity/README.md

 ---

-# 🚀 Key Improvements (Based on Strategic Feedback)
+# 🚀 Key Improvements(Based on Francesco's Feedback) and Core Idea of the Code

-Following the latest methodological review (Feedback by Francesco), the following core enhancements were implemented to ensure the model's high reliability:
+Following the latest methodological review by Francesco, the following core enhancements were implemented to ensure the model's high reliability:

 ## 💰 Shift to Economic Value (USD)